Katy women reduce risk of low birthweight babies with prenatal care during pregnancy

 What you should know

 The primary reasons babies are born below normal weight are premature birth, and fetal growth restriction.
 Birth defects and fetal infections also play a role.
 The best way to minimize your risk of a low birthweight delivery is with excellent prenatal care.
-Ideally, begin seeing Dr. Jenkins, Dr. Falae, or Dr. Torres before you conceive, or as soon as you suspect you might be pregnant.
+Ideally, begin seeing Dr. Jenkins or Dr. Falae before you conceive, or as soon as you suspect you might be pregnant.
 The doctor works with you to eliminate risk factors such as smoking, alcohol consumption, and abuse of street or prescription drugs.
 With control of chronic disease, a healthy eating plan, and routine monitoring, your chance of having a full-term, healthy baby increases dramatically.

 Call 855 346 8610 for the prenatal care you and your baby deserve.